clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/0_project.markdown

 *Rexamine AT&T’s app ecosystem and redesign the flagship consumer app: myAT&T.*

 # Solution
-*A 238 page final report consisting of research takeaways, job stories, customer journeys, job stories, wires, comps and strategic thinking around AT&T’s entire app ecosystem.*
+*Workshops and a 238 page report of  job stories, customer journeys, wires, comps and more around AT&T’s app ecosystem.*

-AT&T came to us looking for strategy, design and tech recommendations around their entire ecosystem of 46 customer facing mobile apps.
+AT&T came to us looking for strategy, design and tech recommendations for their 46 mobile apps.

-First, I was tasked with researching the combined ecosystem, finding commonalities and looking for future improvements.
-With help from one of our developers, I wrote a script to pull in .JSON data from an app analytics site, into a google sheet for quicker analysis.
-I noticed some apps hadn’t been updated in over a year.
-I also saw what apps were rated the lowest.
-This gave us a list of apps that could possibly be eliminated or integrated into other apps.
-During this, I recommended our Strategy Director review app store reviews for qualitative feedback from real users.
+First, I researched the combined ecosystem, finding commonalities and looking for future improvements.
+A developer helped me write a script to pull all the app analytics into a spreadsheet for analysis.
+Some apps had not been updated in over a year.
+Some apps had very low ratings.
+We felt these apps could be eliminated or integrated into other apps.
+I asked our strategist to gather app reviews.
+We cross referenced them with the quantitative data.
+Doing research separately limited confirmation bias at this early stage.

-Our leadership team put together a skeleton deck for a kickoff workshop.
+Our leadership team put together a deck for a kickoff workshop.
 We had a lot of good strategic thinking, but I saw a need for more interactivity with the client.
-I added stakeholder interviews, Crazy 8s and SWOT analysis.
+I added stakeholder interviews, crazy 8s and SWOT analysis.
 I wanted to build consensus and make our stakeholders feel invested in the process.

-After the two day kickoff we gathered our insights, the client’s research and the workshop findings.
-At the cross section of Business Needs, Customer Needs, and Best Practices, we identified 5 key Areas of Improvement:
+We learned a lot for the two day kickoff workshop.
+It was now time to synthesize our findings.
+We now had business needs, customer needs and best practices.
+We cross referenced them to identify 5 key areas of improvement:

 Login, Customer Support, Billing, Streaming, Shop & Upgrade.

-We outlined how our deliverables would build upon one another to produce the final presentation.
+We outlined how our deliverables would build toward the final presentation:

 1. Stakeholder interviews give us **Business Needs**